saldel/Raspberry-Pi-Translation-Guide/README.md

 To start translating, you will need to set up a Crowdin account and join our Slack workspace and Jira task manager.
 Once that's done, you can start your first task:

-1. Go to the Task Manager and choose a task to post-edit, review or test.
+1. Go to the Task Manager and choose a task to post-edit, review or test - see the tutorial.

-2. Go to Crowdin and begin with translating the project code - see the tutorials below for help.
+2. Go to Crowdin and begin with translating the project code - see the tutorial.

-3. When code is translated, you can translate the YML file, the markdown files, the graphic files and GIFs - see the tutorials below for help.
+3. When code is translated, you can translate the YML file, the markdown files, the graphic files and GIFs - see the tutorial.

 You can also watch or read **Pi Translation in three easy steps** and **X top tips for Pi Translators**